canonical/operator/HACKING.md

 4. Drop notes and a changelog in the description.
 5. When you are ready, click "Publish".
 (If you are not ready, click "Save as Draft".)

-This will build a Python package and publish it to PyPI.
+This will trigger an automatic build for the Python package and publish it to PyPI (the API token/secret is already set up in the repository settings).

+See [.github/workflows/publish.yml](https://github.com/canonical/operator/blob/main/.github/workflows/publish.yml) for details.
+(Note that the versions in publish.yml refer to versions of the github actions, not the versions of the Operator Framework.)

-See .github/workflows.publish.yml for internals.
-You can troubleshoot errors on the [Actions Tab](https://github.com/canonical/operator/actions)
+You can troubleshoot errors on the [Actions Tab](https://github.com/canonical/operator/actions).